 Organizational culture can be considered as a key driver of organizational performance outcomes.
 The culture of an organization affects the behaviors of individual employees, and therefore has an impact on performance (Calori & Samin, 1991).
 In addition, considering the effect culture has on an organization makes it a key factor in driving superior business performance.

 Moreover, there are many contributing elements that affect organizational culture as well as help build it.
 Senior executives have an effect on both how culture is developed and carried out.
-To understand organizational culture and how it affects performance is challenging, due to varying success criteria at the project and portfolio level.
+Understanding organizational culture and how it affects performance is challenging due to varying success criteria at the project and portfolio level.
 What makes it even more difficult is the fact that each company is different from another, and each one of them operates in different industries and contexts.

 Projects and company culture